Exterior Painting: Warning Signs

 For colder areas of the exterior, warning signs could include:

-Exterior render is cracking, especially around window and the foundation
+especially around window and the foundation

-Wood rot is apparent, especially at the bottom of door frames
+especially at the bottom of door frames

-Caulk failure; caulk that has turned brittle or lost flexibility Keep in mind that Intserv Painting uses a proven, four-step process to painting each residential or commercial property.
+caulk that has turned brittle or lost flexibility Keep in mind that Intserv Painting uses a proven, four-step process to painting each residential or commercial property.
 We can take care of common issues that you may discover during your inspection.
 Please ask any questions you have during your estimate.

-What Happens if I Don’t Paint?
+What Could Happen if I Don’t Paint?

 We know painting the exterior costs more than simply changing the colour of a room.
 For that reason, it makes sense to delay as long as possible—but beware that the consequences of waiting longer than you should often cost more than preventative upkeep.
-Potential repercussions of waiting too long to paint include:
+Potential repercussions of waiting too long to paint can include:

 EXPOSED WOOD WILL ROT.
 Severely damaged wood must be replaced, or repaired using something like the "Dulux Repair Care System", caulked and painted.
-In addition, rotting wood may compromise the overall structure of your home!
+Also, rotting wood may compromise the overall structure of your home!
 To test for wood rot, use a screwdriver to see if the wood breaks apart easily.

 MOULD AND MILDEW will grow and proliferate.
 Removing large quantities requires additional supplies and intensive work.
 For example, mildew requires an oxygenated-bleach additive to kill spores.
 In these cases, spraying with a garden hose will not work!
 Be sure to check behind vines or ivy that may have grown on the side of your house.
 These often create a humid environment that can cause mould or mildew.